Overview

 Structure of the Programme

-- Every programme of study shall satisfy the requirements for the subject concerned.
+- Every programme of study shall satisfy the requirements for the subject concerned as set out above.

 - With the permission of the Heads of the Departments concerned, a candidate may substitute a paper of another subject for one of the required papers.